The clustering of galaxies at z~0.5 in the SDSS-III Data Release 9 BOSS-CMASS sample: a test for the LCDM cosmology: Clustering of galaxies in the BOSS-CMASS sample: results from model and observations

 The two-dimensional correlation function $\xi(\sigma,\pi)$ for the north subsample of BOSS-CMASS is presented in Fig.~\ref{fig:sig_pi_MD} for distances up to $\sim20\,\Mpch$ (dashed contours).
 The Finger-Of-God elongation along the line-of-sight direction at small perpendicular separations, which is due to galaxy small-scale random velocities, is clearly seen.
 The flattening of contours at larger projected scales is due to the Kaiser effect caused by large-scale infall velocities \citep{Kaiser1987}.
-Predictions for the clustering of galaxies obtained from the MultiDark cosmological simulation (solid contours) produce a fair representation of the measured clustering in the CMASS sample.
+The clustering of ``galaxies'' obtained with the MultiDark cosmological simulation (solid contours) produce a fair representation of the measured clustering in the CMASS sample.
 Nevertheless, there are some deviations.
-At small separations, $\sigma\lesssim 2\;\Mpch$, observations show more clustering as compared with results from the simulation.
-The situation reverses at large scales, where our cosmological simulation predicts slightly stronger clustering.
+At small separations, $\sigma\lesssim 1\,\Mpch$, observations show more clustering as compared with results from the simulation.
+The situation reverses at large scales ($\sigma\approx20\,\Mpch$), where our cosmological simulation results in a slightly stronger clustering.

-These tendencies are clearly seen in the correlation functions presented in Figs.~\ref{fig:wp_MD} and~\ref{fig:z_MD}.
-The north, south and combined CMASS samples are shown together with the result of our simple HAM model.
+The projected and redshift-space correlation functions for the observed and halo samples considered in this work are presented in Figs.~\ref{fig:wp_MD} and~\ref{fig:z_MD}.
+The north, south and combined CMASS samples (symbols) are shown together with the result of our simple HAM model (solid lines).
 The shaded area for MultiDark gives an estimate of the cosmic variance as computed from {\it LasDamas} suite of simulations.

-Again, the overall agreement at all scales is quite good showing a remarkable match with observations.
-However, as noted before, there are some noticeable discrepancies at small and intermediate scales.
+As noted before, there are some noticeable discrepancies at small and intermediate scales.
 The detailed differences between the projected correlation function and MultiDark can be better seen in the right panel of Fig.~\ref{fig:wp_MD}, where differences in the correlations are amplified after multiplying by the corresponding projected distance.
-The disagreement at scales $\lesssim1\,\Mpch$ is perhaps related to the simple stochastic HAM adopted here.
-At large scales, starting from $\sim 20\,\Mpch$, the theoretical estimates lie slightly above the observational estimates of the northern galaxy subsample (at $\sim 1\sigma$ level), which has about four times larger statistics than the corresponding southern sample.
+The disagreement at scales $\lesssim1\,\Mpch$ is of the order of $10\%$.
+At larger scales ($\sim 10$--$30\,\Mpch$) the theoretical estimates lie slightly above those of the north galaxy subsample (which has about four times larger statistics than the corresponding southern sample) but they are still consistent with each other within $\sim1\sigma$ level.

 The redshift-space clustering results, both for the CMASS sample and the $\Lambda$CDM model given by the MultiDark simulation, are shown in Fig.~\ref{fig:z_MD}.
 As before, the shaded area represents cosmic variance estimates and differences between model and observations are better seen in the right panel.
 Peculiar velocities of galaxies inside virialized systems reduce the clustering signal thus lowering the slope of the correlation function at scales of $1$--$2\,\Mpch$.